kip-hart/MicroStructPy/.github/SECURITY.md

 # How to Submit a Report

-To submit a vulnerability report, please contact us at security@microstructpy.org.
+To submit a vulnerability report, please use Tidelift (https://tidelift.com/security).
 Your submission will be reviewed and validated by a member of our team.

 # Safe Harbor